Fbelz2028/Honors-Contract-Project/README.md

 <br />
 File Already Exists:
 <br />
-If a file being uploaded already exists on the server, the upload is aborted, and an error message is displayed.
+* If a file being uploaded already exists on the server, the upload is aborted, and an error message is displayed.
 <br />
 File Not Found:
 <br />
-* If a file requested for download does not exist on the server, an error message is displayed.
+* If a file requested for download does not exist on the server, an error message is displayed. <br />
 Network Errors:

 * Any network communication errors are caught and handled gracefully, with appropriate messages displayed to the user.